nlm-irp-jianglab/ProkFunFind/docs/source/index.rst

 In order to identify genes using ProkFunFind, the user needs:

 #.
-Select the correct search approaches and filtering paramters to identify your genes of interest
+Select the correct search approaches and filtering parameters to identify your genes of interest

    #.
 Protein sequences